MEDICARE PART D

 How Much Does This Coverage Cost?

 The cost of Medicare Part D will depend on several factors, including the cost of your prescriptions.
-Whether you get low-income help, whether your medications are on the list of covered drugs, and whether you use an in-network pharmacy will also affect how much you will need to pay in order to have Medicare Part D. If you feel that your costs are too high, there are options you can consider to try reducing the amount you’re paying for the coverage and the medications you need.
+Whether you get low-income help, your medications are on the list of covered drugs, or you use an in-network pharmacy will also affect how much you will need to pay for Medicare Part D. If you feel that your costs are too high, there are options you can consider to reduce the amount you’re paying for the coverage and medications you need.

 Avoiding the “Doughnut Hole”

 There are also some other things you can do to try to avoid the doughnut hole so you don’t suddenly have to pay more for your medications.
 One way is to ask your doctor for generic or less expensive medication options.
-It’s not a good idea to switch in some cases, but many people do have the option to take generics or take medications that are similar but a little different from what they currently have.
-That can help them reduce their costs.
+I

-Another way to pay less and avoid the doughnut hole is to always use an in-network pharmacy and to be sure you’re using your Medicare Part D plan card every time you visit.
-That helps you pay less for your prescriptions every time you purchase them, which keeps your costs down and further away from adding up to where you might fall into the coverage gap.
+Another way to pay less and avoid the doughnut hole is to use an in-network pharmacy and to be sure you’re using your Medicare Part D plan card every time you visit.
+That helps you pay less for your prescriptions every time you purchase them.
 Not everyone can avoid the gap, but your efforts can ease the financial burden.

 Apply for the Extra Help subsidy if your income is low.
 This will protect you from the doughnut hole and can prevent you from needing to do without your medications because of a sudden price increase.
 Even if you’re not sure if you qualify, there’s no harm in applying.
-You want to get all the help you can with your medical bills, and that includes how much you might have to pay for prescriptions throughout the year.
+You want to get all the help you can with your medical bills.

 How Do You Get Medicare Part D?

 You get Medicare Part D by signing up specifically for that program.
-Once you have Medicare or Medicare Advantage, or once you’ve been notified that you are about to become eligible for Medicare for the first time, you can enroll in any supplemental programs that go with the standard Medicare benefits.
+Once you have Medicare or Medicare Advantage, or you’ve been notified that you are about to become eligible for Medicare, you can enroll in any supplemental programs that go with the standard Medicare benefits.
 There are specific enrollment periods you must follow, or you may find that you have to pay a penalty or wait longer for your coverage to begin.

-Instead of taking the risk of paying too much or being without coverage, be proactive in asking about when you need to sign up for everything.
-Medicare has agents who can help you navigate the system so you don’t miss out on the coverage you really need and want.
+Instead of taking the risk of paying too much or being without coverage, be proactive in asking about when you need to sign up for supplemental coverage.
+Medicare has agents who can help you navigate the system so you don’t miss out on the coverage you really need.
 When you sign up for Medicare initially, you can also sign up for Part D. You’ll be able to enroll at a later time if you choose not to at first, but it won’t be as easy.
 Be sure to ask plenty of questions, so you know how the signup process will work at a later date.

 Is This Permanent Coverage?

 As long as you keep paying your premiums for Part D, your coverage will remain in place.
-If you stop paying premiums, or if you disenroll, you’ll no longer have Part D coverage and your medications won’t be paid for any longer.
-However, you must actively make a change for your coverage to go away.
-It’s not something that will be canceled without your knowledge unless there are serious and significant changes to the Medicare program overall.
+If you stop paying premiums, or if you disenroll, you’ll no longer have Part D coverage.
+However, you must actively make a change for your coverage to end.
+It’s won’t be canceled without your knowledge unless there are serious and significant changes to the Medicare program overall.
 There are no current plans for any of these changes.

 Once you’ve enrolled in Medicare Part D and have started paying your premiums, you’ll have coverage that you don’t need to worry about.
 The medications you currently take, along with the ones you may need to take in the future, will be covered under your plan.
 It’s important that you find an in-network pharmacy close to you to benefit the most from your Part D coverage.
 You may need to switch pharmacies in order to be in-network, but the savings is generally well worth making the change.